shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/lab-connections.md

 **On a Mac:**

-* From the Finder, select the "Go" menu, then "Connect to Server."
+* From the Finder, select the "Go" menu (at the top of your screen), then "Connect to Server."
 * Enter smb://ironman.psych.purdue.edu/learninglab
 * Log in with your Purdue Career Account